Where Do Coffee Beans Come From?

 If you’re wondering how long it takes to grow coffee, it usually takes about one year for a new plant to begin flowering.
-From there it can be another two or three years before the tree begins to bear fruit.
-Check out this timelapse of a coffee plant sprouting to see it in action!
+From there it can be another two or three years (5) before the tree begins to bear fruit.
+Check out this time lapse of a coffee plant sprouting (6) to see it in action!

 Once mature, a coffee plant that is properly located in the shade can live for thirty or even forty years.
-Some even put the number much higher!
+Some even put the number much higher (7)!

 However, it’s in the first couple of decades (after the first stretch of growth in which the plant is getting to the point where it can grow beans on a commercial level) that are the most valuable to farmers.

-Unfortunately, the longevity of a coffee plant’s productivity has been seriously hampered in recent times by a major shift towards sun-grown coffee.
-This monocrop approach moved coffee beans out of their naturally shady habitat, forcing farmers to use hybrids that could adapt to the intense bouts under the hot sun in the usually equatorial regions that beans are grown in.
+Unfortunately, the longevity of a coffee plant’s productivity has been seriously hampered in recent times by a major shift towards sun-grown coffee (8).
+This monocrop approach moved coffee beans out of their naturally shady habitat, forcing farmers to use hybrids that could adapt to the intense bouts under the hot sun in the usually equatorial regions where beans are grown.

 Thank goodness, in recent years many farmers have realized the harmful effects of this “mass production” method, and have started moving back towards more traditional shade grown beans.

 So there’s the coffee plant, but how do we get coffee beans from a bush?

 Cherry Coffee Beans, The Fruit of Life

 Okay, “fruit of life” might be a little extreme, but do coffee beans come from cherries?
 Yes.
 And coffee beans in turn give us coffee, the nectar of life.

 These little cherry fruits consist of an outer skin or husk covering an inner layer of pulp.
 In the center of this pulp are two coffee beans, each covered in a second thin layer, or parchment, and a final thin membrane.
 You can get a good visual in the video below.